-Annual Distribution of Price changes
+3.1.
+Annual Distribution of Price Changes

-Table 1 shows the moments of annual average price changes from FY93 to FY00.
-It clearly reflects that mean price change was significantly higher during the period prior to FY98.
+Table 1 shows the moments of annual average price changes from Fiscal Year 1993 (FY93) to Fiscal Year 2000 (FY00).
+It clearly reflects that mean price change was significantly higher prior to FY98.
 The average rate of inflation declined from 10.74 percent for the period to 5.51 percent during FY98-00.
 Across all sub-periods median rate of price changes is below the mean rate indicating skewness in the price distribution.
 There is a fall in standard deviation from 10.39 percent in the earlier period to 9.04 percent for the period FY98-00.
-In the later period the standard deviation is quite large relative to mean indicating the high degree of noise in the data.
+In the later period, standard deviation is quite large relative to the mean, indicating high degree of noise in the data.